 How To grow Trees Successfully

-You may have a large area around your home, which you feel is bare, and would like to start growing trees.
+You may have a large area around your home that you feel is bare and want to start growing trees.
 Putting any old sapling into the ground may not give you the results you want, but your vision can come true with some proper planning.

 Taking steps to ensure you are putting in the right kind of tree for the climate, soil, and sun availability is vital.
 That can make the difference between the trees flourishing and surviving, just limping along and slowly putting out some leaves.